Learned-Database Systems Security: Case Study: The ALEX Learned Index

-\paragraphbe{Experimental setup.} We use two benchmark datasets from Ding et al.: \textit{YCSB}, containing user IDs from the YCSB benchmark~\cite{cooper2010benchmarking}, and the \textit{longitudes} dataset with longitudes of locations around the world from Open Street Maps.
+\paragraphbe{Evaluation.} We evaluate the attack on two datasets from the original publication~\cite{ding2020alex}.
+First, the \textit{YCSB} dataset, containing user IDs from the YCSB benchmark~\cite{cooper2010benchmarking}, and second the \textit{longitudes} dataset with longitudes of locations around the world from Open Street Maps.
 Each dataset contains 200 million records.
-For each dataset, we first build an ALEX index for the first 10 million elements by instantiating an index and bulk-loading the keys.
-Then, we simulate an attacker who inserts keys of their own using our attack method, trying to cause the victim user's latency to increase.
-We measure the memory consumption as a function of attack time and number of insertion operations, and compare the measurements of the attack to a scenario where a benign user inserts non-maliciously-crafted keys, drawn sequentially from the original dataset (similarly to the benchmark of Ding et al.).
-Our adversary generates keys until ALEX crashes due to out-of-memory (on a 512GB-RAM machine), and we augmented the benign dataset to match the size of the adversary's generated set by appending randomly-chosen keys from the dataset's key range.
+In both cases, we first build an ALEX index for the first 10 million elements by instantiating the index and bulk-loading the keys.
+Then, we simulate an adversary who inserts keys using the method described above.
+For comparison, we also simulate a scenario where a benign user inserts non-maliciously-crafted keys drawn sequentially, similarly to the experiments from Ding et al.

-We ran ALEX on 72 Intel(R) Xeon(R) CPU E5-2686 with 512GB of memory.
-We used ALEX's ``benchmark'' program and supplied a binary file containing (1) the keys to bulk-load and (2) the attacker and victim's keys for insert/lookup operations.
-We set up the benchmark program to read 1 million operations at a time from the file, and reports their performance statistics.

-To prototype how ALEX would behave on a machine that is not geared with an unusually high amount of RAM, we also ran the attack on an Intel i7-7600U, 16GB-RAM machine.
+We run ALEX on a server with two Intel Xeon E5-2686 CPUs and 512GB of memory.
+We use ALEX's benchmark program and supply a binary file containing (1) the keys to bulk-load and (2) the attacker and victim's keys for insert/lookup operations.
+We set up the benchmark program to read 1 million operations at a time from the file, and report their performance statistics.
+To prototype how ALEX would behave on a machine that is not geared with an unusually high amount of RAM, we additionally run the attack on a machine with an Intel i7-7600U CPU and 16GB of memory.

-Our attacker's number of insertion operations at each location was $K=10000$.
-For the floating-point keys in the longtitudes dataset, the difference between every two samples in the attacker's clusters was $10^{-13}$, which we found to be small enough without causing underflows.
-We conservatively assume the attacker can roughly estimate the range of possible keys, and implement our estimate by taking the range of 1000 randomly-chosen keys in the original dataset (this results in the attack focusing on denser areas of the key distribution, which is again conservative).